 "If the land is platted, or, if unplatted, does not exceed 200 acres, the property owner . . . may petition the municipal council . . . and shall file copies of the petition with the commission, the town board . . .
-Within 60 days thereafter, the town board . . . may submit written objections . . ."
+Within 60 days thereafter, the town board . . . may submit written objections . . "

-Sand Creek Township has argued that this subdivision requires that the township receive copies of the petition within 60 days after the municipality has received the original petition is almost certainly the event to which the word "thereafter" refers.
+Sand Creek Township has argued that this subdivision requires that the township receive copies of the petition within 60 days after the municipality has received the original petition refers.
 Clearly, the Legislature must have intended this result since a contrary reading would have a town board dependent wholly upon petitioner's whim or caprice.
 A responsible petitioner would likely leave such a town board with 50+ days to object, while a tardy or conniving petitioner might leave a town board but one day to made a decision simply by withholding delivery of copies.
 Further, no harm was done to the township as a result of the delivery, for after finally receiving the copies, the township did object within the 60-day period, and necessary hearing shave been conducted.